dss-web/jobbnorge-block/readme.txt

 1. Install the block from the Block Directory.
 2. Add employer ID.
-3. Listview with options.
+3. Listview with pagination.
-4. Gridview with options.
+4. Gridview with pagination.
 5. Custom Select field for employer ID.
 Ctrl-click (Windows) or Cmd-click (Mac) to select multiple employers.
 Shift-click to select a range of employers.

 == Changelog ==